-Always use Genuine Honda

-Antifreeze/Coolant.
-If it is not

-available, you may use another

-major-brand non-silicate coolant as a

-temporary replacement.
-Make sure it

-is a high-quality coolant

-recommended for aluminum engines.

-However, continued use of any nonHonda coolant can result in

-corrosion, causing the cooling

-system to malfunction or fail.
-Have

-the cooling system flushed and

-refilled with Honda antifreeze/

-coolant as soon as possible.
+Always use Honda All Season Antifreeze/Coolant Type 2.
+This coolant is pre-mixed with 50 percent antifreeze and 50 percent water.
+It does not require any additional mixing.
+If it is not available, you may use another major-brand non-silicate coolant as a temporary replacement.
+Make sure it is a high-quality coolant recommended for aluminum engines.
+However, continued use of any non-Honda coolant can result in corrosion, causing the cooling system to malfunction or fail.
+Have the cooling system flushed and refilled with Honda antifreeze/ coolant as soon as possible.